adrielzarate/F1-World-Champions/README.md

 ## Tests

-Just run the `ng test` CLI command.
+Just run the `ng test` CLI command to run the tests with Jasmine.

 ## App Explanation